Obesity Medicine 2022 Spring Conference Review

 Reiterating Dr. Katie Queen’s call to action during the conference, we can all do more advocacy, especially with our state health plans.
 The statistics are shocking – less than half of state employee health plans cover anti-obesity medications.
 Let’s help get the word out on the importance of medication coverage by insurance, especially with increasingly effective medications available.
 If you haven’t already, consider joining an OMA committee, such as the advocacy committee or the outreach committee.
 We need to work on leveraging our power and expertise as medical professionals to help steer public health on obesity treatment.

 With every OMA conference I go to, I always leave feeling invigorated and brimming with new ideas to bring back to my patients – Atlanta is no exception.
-If you’re an OMA member and haven’t been to a conference recently, make sure you join us for the next one to get a chance to connect and exchange ideas with the world’s leading experts of obesity medicine and other likeminded practitioners, so you too can spring into action during this exciting time.
+If you’re an OMA member and haven’t been to a conference recently, make sure you join us for the next one to get a chance to connect and exchange ideas with the world’s leading experts of obesity medicine and other likeminded practitioners so you, too can spring into action during this exciting time.
 And if you don’t have OMA membership, what are you waiting for?

 With every OMA conference I go to, I always leave feeling invigorated and brimming with new ideas to bring back to my patients – Atlanta is no exception.